 Undoubtedly, the main purpose of digital output signals in you cockpit is to control all annunciators and various mode indicators.

 Note that some indicators in your cockpit do not require receiving any data from the simulator for their operation.
-Often this can be an indicator that shows the current switch position/state (not the system state) and can be directly controlled by this switch, as most "korry-type" push-button switches).
+Often this can be an indicator that only shows the current switch position/state (not the system state!) and can be directly controlled by this switch, as most "korry-type" push-button switches).

 When controlling the "On/Off" type of output device directly with controller pins all you should worry about is its power consumption.
 According to AVR tech spec, the maximum ("damage") current for a single pin in output mode starts with 40 mA, that is quite enough to drive most LEDs used as indicators.
 Likewise, any other directly connected device (actuator, integrated circuit, relays, etc) should sink the current no more than 20-40 mA.

 Powerful output devices that have high-voltage or high-current consumption cannot be controlled directly from microcontroller pins, you should always use some kind of buffer circuit for such devices.